Welcome to the Internet Architecture and Protocols Lab!

 How will I review my work, once it is graded?

-What should I do if I think that my work was not graded correctly?
+What should I do if I think my work was graded incorrectly?

 How is the overall lab grade computed?
 Are any lab grades dropped?